nautobot/nautobot/nautobot/docs/additional-features/jobs.md

         self.commit = commit
     ```

+!!! warning
+    When writing Jobs that create and manipulate data it is recommended to make use of the `validated_save()` convenience method which exists on all core models.
+This method saves the instance data but first enforces model validation logic.
+Simply calling `save()` on the model instance **does not** enforce validation automatically and may lead to bad data.
+See the development [best practices](../../development/best-practices.md).

+!!! warning
+    The Django ORM provides methods to create/edit many objects at once, namely `bulk_create()` and `update()`.
+These are best avoided in most cases as they bypass a model's built-in validation and can easily lead to database corruption if not used carefully.

 ### The `test_*()` Methods

 If your job class defines any number of methods whose names begin with `test_`, these will be automatically invoked after the `run()` method (if any) completes.
 These methods must take no arguments (other than `self`).